 Trauma, Emergency & Critical Care

 The Trauma, Emergency and Critical Care (TECC) program at Sunnybrook integrates the activities of the trauma, critical care and emergency departments to provide seamless clinical care, innovative education and a top-tier research platform for studying acutely ill and injured patients.
 In combining these specialties, the TECC program builds upon a legacy of innovation and excellence.
-In 2008, the Board of Sunnybrook identified trauma as one of four strategic priorities, thereby recognizing the hospital’s international renown in this area and dedicating resources to its growth.
+In 2008, the Board of Sunnybrook identified trauma as one of five strategic priorities, thereby recognizing the hospital’s international renown in this area and dedicating resources to its growth.

 The TECC research program at Sunnybrook Research Institute (SRI) is a multidisciplinary and multidepartmental collaboration made up of specialists from critical care medicine, nursing, orthopaedic surgery, neurosurgery, general surgery, plastic surgery, pharmacy, anesthesia and epidemiology.